btroncone/learn-rxjs/operators/combination/merge.md

 The **merge** operator accepts a variable number of observables, subscribing to each and emitting values as each emits.
 Merge can be used as either a static or instance method.

-> :bulb: Tip: If order not throughput is a primary concern, try [concat](concat.md) instead!
+> :bulb:  If order not throughput is a primary concern, try [concat](concat.md) instead!

 ### Examples